 If an employee tests positive for COVID-19, the workplace does not necessarily have to close but the employer should follow Government cleaning advice.

 We are here to help.
-If you have any questions or would like further information, please contact the authors, Chris Cook or Keely Rushmore.
+If you have any questions or would like further information, please contact the author, Chris Cook.

 Disclaimer: All information correct at date and time of publication on 18th March 2020